noeltoivio/noeltoivio.github.io/index.md

 # Greetings, traveler!

 My name is Noel Toivio and I specialize in <b>Game Design</b>.
-I have been described as a visionary, communicator, and realist, and my favorite feeling is when the whole team gets involved in making all our individual dreams come true.
+My strengths lie in being able to vividly visualize problems and opportunities, communicate them clearly and being rational about what is achievable.
+My favorite feeling is when the whole team gets involved in making all our individual dreams come true to lift up the product as a whole.

 **Career Summary**

 🎉 3 released commercial games

-👴 5+ years of professional experience as a Designer
+👴 5+ years of professional experience as a designer

-🎓 5 Years of Game Design education
+🎓 5 Years of game design education